-In developing In-Memory, Oracle sought to create a technology that enables real-time analytics for rapid business decision making.
-It is extremely important that if Oracle competitors need a different database, different technologies to use their In-Memory options, then the Oracle Database In-Memory option is built into the database, is enabled by literally one parameter, is completely transparent to applications and is compatible with all database capabilities.
-Customer experience with this option shows that transaction processing is twice as fast, row inserts are three to four times faster than usual, and analytics queries are actually executed in real time, almost instantly.
+In developing In-Memory, Oracle sought to create a technology that enables real-time analytics for rapid business decision-making.
+It is extremely important that if Oracle competitors need a different database, and different technologies to use their In-Memory options, then the Oracle Database In-Memory option is built into the database, is enabled by literally one parameter, is completely transparent to applications and is compatible with all database capabilities.
+Customer experience with this option shows that transaction processing is twice as fast, row inserts are three to four times faster than usual, and analytics queries are actually executed in real-time, almost instantly.

 The essence of the technology is that next to the usual buffer cache, which stores table rows and index blocks, a new shared area is created for data in RAM, in which they are stored in a columnar format.
 Thus, the technology uses both row and columnar storage formats in memory for the same table data, with the data being both active and transactionally consistent.
 All changes are first made in the traditional buffer cache and then reflected in the column cache.

 In this case, only tables are reflected in the column cache, indexes are not cached.
 In addition, if the data is read, but not changed, then there is no need to store it in the buffer cache, but if the data changes, then it is stored in both caches, buffer and column.
 Therefore, In-Memory speeds up the work of analytics, because columnar data storage is more efficient for analytics.